 The October 2, 2026 cruise on the Seven Seas Navigator departs from Istanbul, Turkey.
-On this 12 Night A Mythical Sojourn (Istanbul To Alexandria) sailing, the ship will visit a total of 10 different cruise port destinations, including its departure port.
+On this 12 Night A Mythical Sojourn (Istanbul To Alexandria) sailing, the ship will visit a total of 10 cruise port destinations, including its departure port.
 The Seven Seas Navigator sets sail on Friday, Oct 2nd and returns on Wednesday, Oct 14th.

 Use the buttons below to toggle between cabin types.